LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why are Assembly programmers always soaking wet? - They work below C-level.
+.NET developers are picky when it comes to food. - They only like chicken NuGet.

 <!--joke-end-->